acidbubbles/vambooru/ROADMAP.md

 * Paging
 * Ability to modify/overwrite existing scene files (last updated)
 * Delete posts and users
+* Delete comments
 * Show the scenes you have voted for, and show who voted for your scene (do not show downvotes)
 * Track downloads (popularity) and clicks (Redis)
 * Notifications (new comment, like)
+* Ability for anyone with enough reputation to tag anything
+* Reputation system (user ranking)

 ## Improvements